Linaro/website/_posts/current/news/2021-04-20-linaro-arm-and-qualcomm-collaborate-to-enable-native-llvm-for-windows-10-on-arm.md

 layout: post
 title: Linaro, Arm and Qualcomm® collaborate to enable native LLVM for Windows 10 on Arm
-description: LLVM is one of the main tools the open-source community uses to compile their code.
-Linaro, Arm and Qualcomm® have collaborated to enable native LLVM for Windows 10 on Arm.
-This will allow developers to recompile their applications much faster by using the LLVM toolchain as a native Windows on Arm program.
+description: Linaro, Arm & Qualcomm® collaborated to enable native LLVM for Windows 10 on Arm.
+Allowing developers to recompile their apps faster by using the LLVM toolchain.
 date: 2021-04-20 09:02:44
 image: /assets/images/content/llvm-image.jpg
 tags: